new years party safety

 • Turn Christmas Lights Off: Don’t leave Christmas lights running when you go to bed at night or when you leave the house.

 • Keep an Eye on Candles: Make sure you don’t leave your candles unattended, or burn them close to other decorations.
-Blow them out before you leave the room.
 Consider using the battery-powered ones.

-• Fireplaces: Keep trees, wreaths and the wrapping paper out of the fireplace as they can quickly ignite.
+• Fireplaces: Keep trees, wreaths, greeting cards, and the wrapping paper away from and out of the fireplace as they can quickly ignite.
 Use a screen to contain any flying sparks.
+Make sure your chimney has been swept if you haven’t used it in a while.

 Questions?